 Rajasthan is one of the most amazing states in India with its lively culture and various monuments.
 Most people don't know that Rajasthan is also a small state in India.
-It covers most of the north-western area of the Indian subcontinent.
+It covers most of the northwestern area of the Indian subcontinent.
 Live in Jaipur Rajasthan is one of the best cities with a variety of attractions.
 Jaipur is located between Delhi and Maharashtra states.
-Jaipur, the capital city of Rajasthan, is always on top of the list when it comes to living a nice place for young and energetic professionals.
+Jaipur, the capital city of Rajasthan, is always on top of the list when it comes to living in a nice place for young and energetic professionals.

 The city has many historic forts, temples, and other tourist attractions.
 Apart from that, it also has many economic and social benefits.
 In recent years more and more young people are living in Jaipur, attracted by the city's rich culture, vibrant festivals, and magnificent history.
 But still, every individual has his own priorities which are important for them as well as for their family so they need to put these points into consideration before making the decision to live in Jaipur Rajasthan.